spliffli/news-trading-analyzer/docs/index-en.md

 ## **6. Order types**

-- **Market orders** are executed immediately at the best available price, either at the best ask for a market buy order or at the best bid for a market sell order.
-    - If a trader places a market order to **buy** the currency pair (***Market Buy Order***), their order will be filled at the current best **ask** price.
-    - For a ***Market Sell Order***, their order will be filled at the current best **bid** price.
-- **Limit orders** are filled when the market price reaches a specified price level

-If there are more buyers than sellers at a particular price level, the price of the currency pair may rise as buyers compete to purchase the currency.
-Conversely, if there are more sellers than buyers at a particular price level, the price of the currency pair may fall as sellers compete to sell the currency.

-In summary, the current price of a forex instrument is determined by the intersection of the bids and asks in the order book.
-The order book displays all buy and sell orders for the currency pair at various price levels, and the best bid and best ask determine the current market price, which is the highest price someone is willing to pay (best bid) and the lowest price someone is willing to sell (best ask) at a given moment in time.
+Market orders execute immediately at the best available price, with market buy orders at the best ask and market sell orders at the best bid.
+Limit orders, on the other hand, fill when the market price reaches a specified level.
+The current price of a forex instrument is determined by the intersection of bids and asks in the order book, with the best bid and best ask establishing the current market price.
+This price represents the highest someone is willing to pay (best bid) and the lowest someone is willing to sell (best ask) at any given moment.

 ## **7. How the price is measured**